HeatWise Home

 • Wood heating

-Grant and upgrade context
+Grant and support schemes

 Building Programme support and cantonal schemes can vary, so homeowners should check the relevant canton and official portal.